UnixJunkie/orf/README.md

 Especially, they cannot over-fit to the training set, are fast to train, predict fast, parallelize well and give you a reasonable model even without optimizing the model's default hyper-parameters.
-In other workds, it is hard to shoot yourself in the foot while training or exploiting a Random Forests model.
+In other words, it is hard to shoot yourself in the foot while training or exploiting a Random Forests model.
 In comparison, with deep neural networks it is very easy to shoot yourself in the foot.